-What are internationalized domain names (IDNs)?
+What are Internationalized Domain Names (IDNs)?

-Internationalized Domain Names are domain names which contain characters other than unaccented Roman letters (A-Z), digits (0-9), and the hyphen.
+Internationalized Domain Names (IDNs) are domain names which contain characters other than unaccented Roman letters (A-Z), digits (0-9), and/or a hyphen (-).
 For instance, 日本語.idn.icann.org contains Japanese characters.

-You can see the various domain extensions in the panel at (Panel > ‘Domain’ > ‘Registrations’).
+DreamHost offers a wide variety of domain names including country-specific TLDs, which you can view in the panel at (Panel > ‘Domain’ > ‘Registrations’).
 When the Registrations page opens, click the ‘See full pricing’ link.